DanChitwood/DeLaCruzBadiano1552/README.md

 **Figure 4: Leaf traces projected on original illustrations.** Each leaf trace is indicated by color and plotted on top of the original image.
 Continued from the previous figure.

 ![Alt](https://github.com/DanChitwood/DeLaCruzBadiano1552/blob/main/analysis/outputs/figures/fig_ECT.png)
+**Figure 5: Radial Euler Characteristic Transform (ECT).** For random leaves from each indicated Nahuatl plant, the radial ECT aligned with the corresponding leaf shape outline.
+The radial ECT and shape mask for the leaf are the inputs for a 2-channel Convolutional Neural Network (CNN).

 | Metric              |   Xihuitl |   Xochitl |   Quahuitl |   Patli |   Quilitl |   micro avg |   macro avg |   weighted avg |
 |:--------------------|----------:|----------:|-----------:|--------:|----------:|------------:|------------:|---------------:|